17 Signs of a Condescending Person in Relationships & How to Deal

 5. They say you aren’t enough

-Another condescending attitude you may have noticed in your partner is they always say you aren’t perfect.
+Another condescending attitude you may have noticed in your partner is that they always say you aren’t perfect.
 Indeed, no one is perfect, but our imperfections are what make us human.

 If your spouse is condescending, they will remind you how important it is to act in a certain way.